 Classic and Thunder

 Update: Classics were updated in Spring 2023 with a new chainstay design.
-These frames can now accommodate all track cranksets.
+These frames can now accommodate all track cranksets like the Special and Lightning.
 Older Classics will only fit as listed below.

-Wider Q-factor cranksets include most brands of cranksets built around a JIS square taper bottom bracket such as Andel, All-City, Vuelta, etc. It also includes the SRAM S-300.
+Wider Q-factor cranksets include most brands of cranksets built around a JIS square taper bottom bracket such as Andel, All-City, Vuelta, etc. It also includes the SRAM S-300, Sugino RD-2 and Sugino RD Messenger.
 Note that the SRAM Omnium is 145mm, but we’ve had complaints of the crank arm glancing the chain stays in rare instances so we can’t recommend this crankset for this frame.

 Narrower Q-factor cranksets that are not compatible include Sugino 75, Dura Ace 7710, Miche Primato Advanced Track, Vision Track Crankset and the Campagnolo Record Pista.

 Note, that for some narrower cranksets, you could install a longer BB spindle (with square tapers) and/or use shorter crankarms (165mm) to provide a wider Q-factor to clear the chain stays.
-However, you will most likely throw the chainline quite a bit to make it work.
+However, you could throw the chainline off quite a bit to make it work.

 Special and Lightning